dentproject/hldd/baseline-network-linux-hld.md

 Any packaging decisions like if or and how to split up individual platform support should be up to the OS distribution packaging it.

+This allows non-Yocto based Operation Systems to make use of the platform support.

+### Base platform support Yocto layer (BSP layer)

+The base platform support Yocto layer will provide the appropriate recipes and definitions for running on supported platforms.
+It will contain recipes for the kernel, the platform support, and appropriate machine definitions to target platforms based on their architecture.

-### Yocto based example and testing OS
+### Yocto based example NOS (Distribution layer)

 To allow quick testing and easy extension for other users, an example implementation and support layer for Yocto will be provided.
-It will contain all basic building blocks for creating an installable image:
+It will contain all basic building blocks for creating an installable image, i.e. a distribution definition, as well as appropriate recipes for creating ONIE installable images.

-- recipes for the basic kernel mentioned above and for platform support
-- class and image recipe for an ONIE installable image
-- machine definitions as generic OS-based

 ## Functional Description